 In terms of price, hearing aids should become less expensive for those with mild to moderate hearing impairment.
 The hearing aids are expected to cost between $300 and $500, a far cry from the current $1,000-$5,000 range for prescription hearing aids.

 Additionally, access will be greater for those who don’t want to or cannot visit an audiologist.
 Doctors' visits carry their own costs and create major obstacles for those who do not have health insurance.
 Even with insurance (including Medicare), hearing aid examinations or fittings aren’t always covered.

 These are all reasons for optimism that millions of Americans with untreated hearing loss will soon enjoy a greater connection with loved ones and higher quality of life.
 While federal officials are reluctant to say just how significant that impact will be, government estimates predict upwards of $2,500 in total long-run savings.
-Our research indicates that 16 million people are convinced and plan to purchase an OTC hearing aid in the next year.
+Our research indicates that 16 million people are convinced and plan to purchase an OTC hearing aid in the coming months.

 Americans have long struggled with hearing aid accessibility.
 Purchasing hearing aids has historically been inconvenient, expensive, and difficult for millions of Americans without easy medical access or thousands of dollars to spend.
 The change to FDA policy, which will allow for a class of OTC hearing aids, seeks to change that.

 The initial data is promising: OTC hearing aids will likely improve competition, access, and price for Americans with mild to moderate hearing loss, who comprise over 90 percent of the hearing impaired.
 Though difficult to predict how the OTC hearing aid market will mature, cost savings could well be in the thousands of dollars.